top of page

 Image by Johannes Plenio

 Whether you identify as neurodivergent or are still exploring, this is a space for reflection, support, and shared experience.
-You are welcome to arrive just as you are, in whatever way feels most supportive for you— feel free to bring your fidgets, stims, silence, or stories.
+You are welcome to arrive just as you are, in whatever way feels most supportive for you.
+Feel free to bring your fidgets, stims, silence, or stories.
 Your comfort matters, and your presence is enough.
-Together, we’ll create a place that feels gentle and spacious, where all ways of processing, participating, and connecting are welcome.

 Image by Ales Krivec

-Embracing Beyond the Binary- Coming October 2025
+Embracing Beyond the Binary- Coming Soon

-A closed, supportive Circle space for trans, non-binary, and intersex people to land, rest, and be seen — without needing to explain or justify who you are.
+A closed, supportive Circle space for trans, non-binary, and intersex people to land, rest, and be seen, without needing to explain or justify who you are.

 This Circle is a space to speak your truth, or simply listen.
 To share what feels real: joy or grief, celebration or uncertainty, stories of becoming, or what you’re still holding quietly inside.

-Together, we will honour queer experience in all its depth and complexity — the parts you’re proud of, the parts you’re still exploring, and the ones you rarely get to voice.
+Together, we will honour queer experience in all its depth and complexity.
+The parts you’re proud of, the parts you’re still exploring, and the ones you rarely get to voice.

 You’re invited to show up just as you are, in whatever way feels safe and comfortable.
 The space moves gently, guided by care, curiosity, and respect.